 In order to answer this question, let’s look at how gold stacks up in these three categories:

 - Can gold hedge against stock market volatility?

 - Can gold protect you during times of disasters?

 Can gold preserve and grow wealth?

 This is a simple question to answer.
 During the gold standard, the US dollar was backed by gold.
 Once that link was severed in 1971, we can measure gold independently from the dollar and see if it can grow wealth.
-A $100,000 investment in gold in 1971 when gold was $35/oz would be worth $5,428,571 in September 2020 (gold at $1,900/oz).
+A $100,000 investment in gold in 1971 when gold was $35/oz would be worth $5,245,743 in December 2020 (gold at $1,836/oz).
 Isn’t that incredible?

-On an annual basis, it reflects a growth of 8.49% a year.
+On an annual basis, it reflects the growth of around 8% a year.
 In other words, gold is doing a lot better than inflation, and we explained why here.
 Oh, and here’s the best part: Since you are holding the gold, forget about paying 1.5% in yearly fees to financial advisors that sweat from “managing” your assets and are advising you against holding the precious metal.
-So, not only can gold preserve wealth, gold also grows wealth with no effort or additional expense on your part.
+So, not only can gold preserve wealth, but gold also grows wealth with no effort or additional expense on your part.
 Just hold it and reap the rewards!